Smolensk Kremlin: History

 Smolensk historically had a great significance for the defence of Russia, and this is why Russian rulers paid considerable attention to its fortifications.
-In the spring of 1554, Tsar Ivan the Terrible ordered to build a new tall wooden fortress.
+In the spring of 1554, Tsar Ivan the Terrible ordered the building of a new tall wooden fortress.
 After the development of artillery, it became clear that a wooden fortress was no longer suitable for the defense, and at the end of the 16th century, it was decided to build a new stone fortress at the place of the old one.

 In December 1595, the preparations for the construction started after the official decree was issued.
-The construction works were very intense and were performed daily from sunrise to sunset.
-The construction workers, however, lived in harsh conditions and revolted in 1599 because of hunger, cold, and diseases.
-In the summer of 1597 long and heavy rains flooded all the trenches and ditches, and the construction workers had to strengthen the landslide soil by piles.
-In 1600, because of the heat and heavy rains, a large number of crops was lost in Russia, causing a famine.
+The construction work was very intense and was performed daily from sunrise to sunset.
+The construction workers, however, lived in harsh conditions and revolted in 1599 because of hunger, cold, and disease.
+In the summer of 1597 long and heavy rains flooded all the trenches and ditches, and the construction workers had to strengthen the soil with piles to prevent landslides.
+In 1600, because of the heat and heavy rains, a large number of crops were lost in Russia, causing a famine.

-The construction of the new fortress used the old existing fortifications, in some places the new wall was built on top of them, and in certain areas, the new fortress extended beyond the limits set by the old one.
+The construction of the new fortress used the old existing fortifications; in some places the new wall was built on top of them, and in certain areas, the new fortress extended beyond the limits set by the old one.

 The construction started from the western side of the fortress.